jettro/c3-angular-directive/README.md

 - Merged pull request #174 by adamczykmichael update to material css
 - Merged pull request #172 by esahekmat with a fix for documentation
 - Merged pull request #169 by vmanchev with a new option for interaction enabled
+- Merged pull request #134 by ishank18 with a more consistent tick labelling